 Welcome to My Migraine Life

 Thanks for visiting and welcome to my blog!
-I hope you find comfort, support and information that helps your journey a little bit easier.
+I hope you find comfort, support, and information that helps your journey a little bit easier.
 Living with migraine is complicated!
-Way more complicated than I even knew.
-Everyday I learn more about my invisible illness.
+Way more complicated than I ever knew.
+Every day I learn more about my invisible illness.
 My hope for this blog is to show you that advocacy can be anywhere and everyone should be an advocate.
-Whether you are living with migraine or supporting some one who is, I hope you walk away from here with ways to educate, communicate, support and live a better life.
+Whether you are living with migraine or supporting someone who is, I hope you walk away from here with ways to educate, communicate, support, and live a better life.

 First, I’d like to tell you a bit about my migraine life and how it began.
 My first memory at age 5 was having a migraine attack.
 I was at my cousin’s baseball game and threw up 3 times from the crashing pain at an ice cream shop after.
 It was the beginning of a long and ongoing journey.
 Both my mom and grandmothers lived with migraine and we knew what my “baseball headaches” were before a doctor diagnosed me.
 My mom understood and supported me making my “crazy” feel less horrible.